-I already covered how the Vivitar 35ES is heavily based off other Cosina made rangefinders released by Konica, Minolta, and Revue, and while there are slight cosmetic, and in some cases physical differences (the Vivitar lacks a PC flash port that is available on other models), all of these cameras are basically the same and have the same pros and cons so I can safely say that my thoughts should reasonably translate to any of the other models.
-I likely won’t ever pay the asking prices for a Konica Auto S3 or Minolta Hi-Matic 7sII so this is probably the closest to a review of those models I’ll ever give.
+I already covered how the Vivitar 35ES is heavily based off other Cosina made rangefinders released under a variety of names, and while there are slight cosmetic, and in some cases physical differences (the Vivitar lacks a PC flash port that is available on other models), all of these cameras are basically the same and have the same pros and cons so I can safely say that my thoughts should reasonably translate to any of the other models.
+I likely won’t ever pay the asking prices for the other models, so this is probably the closest to a review of those models I’ll ever give.

 With that in mind, I’ll start with the 35ES’s signature feature, which is it’s size.
 While the rangefinder camera had been steadily falling out of favor all throughout the 1960s, there was still a limited appeal in the 70s for compact rangefinders with fixed and fast (sub f/2) lenses.
 Cameraquest has a great article summarizing all of the different compact 35mm rangefinders of the 70s, so I won’t repeat them here, but in a nutshell, here was the competition in this market (excluding the three variants of the 35ES).